-22 Durham County Council (2014).
+Durham County Council (2014).
 The County Durham Plan: Addendum to the Habitat Regulations Assessment of the County Durham Plan Pre-Submission, March 2014.
-23 Durham County Council (2014).
-The County Durham Plan.
-Addendum to the Habitat Regulations Assessment of the

-23 Durham County Council (2014).
+&lt;sup>23 Durham County Council (2014).
 The County Durham Plan: Addendum to the Habitat Regulations Assessment of the County Durham Plan Pre-Submission.
 Published March 2014.

-24 R,Clarke; H, Fearnley; D, Liley; R, Stillman; A, West (2012) The Solent Mitigation and Disturbance Project Footprint Ecology & Bournemouth University.
+&lt;sup>24 R,Clarke; H, Fearnley; D, Liley; R, Stillman; A, West (2012) The Solent Mitigation and Disturbance Project Footprint Ecology & Bournemouth University.

-- 7.18 Once again the most frequently recorded form of disturbance, both actual and potential, involved dog walkers with dogs off the lead.
+- Once again the most frequently recorded form of disturbance, both actual and potential, involved dog walkers with dogs off the lead.
 Of the actual disturbance events that occurred 46.3% were attributed to dogs off the lead (48.0% of potential disturbance events were attributed to dogs off the lead): 20.1% were attributed to walkers without dogs (30.3% of potential disturbance events were attributed to walkers without dogs). - 7.19 During these surveys both turnstone and purple sandpiper were observed to be disturbed by people, including those with dogs, using the coast.

 - 7.20 The results of bird surveys complemented by historical data indicate that turnstone and purple sandpiper both use the section of the coast within the Sunderland City Council administrative area and the 6 km visitor pressure catchment.
 The coast is an important recreational area and consequently is visited by large numbers of people undertaking a range of recreational activity.
 This inevitably results in the occasional disturbance of birds, including turnstone and purple sandpiper.
 The little tern nesting sites are sufficiently distant that additional visitor impacts are unlikely: the Crimdon nest site is c.16 km from the Sunderland City Council area and the Beadnell nest site is more than 60 km to the north. - 7.21 Analysis of visitor survey data indicates that 75% of all visitors travel from locations within 6 km of the nearest European site.
-This buffer distance has been applied to the potential housing sites identified during the Strategic Housing Land Availability Assessment (SHLAA) and the Housing Release Sites, an approach that is in line with Durham County Council (who has also adopted a 6 km visitor pressure catchment that is based on the results of a visitor survey). - 7.22 Application of a 6 km visitor pressure catchment to the European sites captures all potential housing sites within the Sunderland North, Central and South areas.
+This approach is in line with Durham County Council (who had previously adopted a 6 km visitor pressure catchment that was based on the results of a visitor survey). - Application of a 6 km visitor pressure catchment to the European sites captures all potential housing sites within the Sunderland North, Central and South areas.
 Consequently all of these sites are considered to have the potential to result in recreational impacts on European sites.
 All sites from the Coalfield and Washington areas have been scoped out on the basis that they are considered to be sufficiently distant that significant effects on the European sites are unlikely: they are all located outside the 6 km visitor pressure catchment and they are located to the west of the A19, which may help to deter people from visiting the coast.